SummaryRead the full fact sheet

-Harm reduction when breaking drug dependency
+Harm reduction when breaking substance dependency

-Pharmacotherapy and medication to treat drug dependency
+Pharmacotherapy and medication to treat substance dependency

-Methadone is a synthetic drug that is taken in place of heroin.
+is a synthetic drug that is taken in place of heroin.
 Like heroin, methadone belongs to the opiate family.
 While it doesn't provide the same 'high' as heroin, it eases the withdrawal symptoms.
 Methadone works for longer than heroin, so it only needs to be taken once daily instead of every few hours.